CAN FEMBOTS FEEL?

 You might have seen me post this sunset photo below on Twitter before I deleted it and many other “suggestive” tweets in hopes of getting off their naughty list:

 I used quite a few ass pics to make art about things that had nothing to do with ass other than maybe that I act like one when I ghost people.
 (Sorry.)

 “Ritual” and “Patience” (not pictured here) were also made from ass pics that I cannot seem to find again… but here are some more curves:

 The last example I will share is “burnout,” because that’s what I’m about to be if I don’t end this somewhere.
 This was one of the first pieces I made for the collection that I tried to refine later but just could not beat this original version:

 Feel free to reach out and ask me about anything!
 The full collection, all minted on its own ERC-721 contract, is viewable here or at fembot.cryptonatrix.xyz via Manifold’s Curate App.
-Because this initial display page does not update to indicate what has been collected, I put this together and will try to keep it updated:
+Note that they are all fixed price although it says “auction.”
+And because this display page does not update to indicate what has been collected (you have to click through to see if the piece is still available) I put this together and will try to keep it updated:

 Thank you for reading!